javacc/javacc-8/docs/tutorials/examples.md

 In addition to `SKIP`, JavaCC has three other lexical specification regions.
 These are:

-`.
-TOKEN:`         This is used to specify lexical tokens (see next example) `.
-SPECIAL_TOKEN:` This is used to specify lexical tokens that are to be
+. `TOKEN:` this is used to specify lexical tokens (see next example).

-                   ignored during parsing.
+. `SPECIAL_TOKEN:` this is used to specify lexical tokens that are to be ignored during parsing.
 In this sense, `SPECIAL_TOKEN` is the same as `SKIP`.
 However, these tokens can be recovered within parser actions to be handled appropriately.

-`.
-MORE:`          This specifies a partial token.
-A complete token is
-                   made up of a sequence of MORE's followed by a `TOKEN` or `SPECIAL_TOKEN`.
+. `MORE:` this specifies a partial token.
+A complete token is  made up of a sequence of MORE's followed by a `TOKEN` or `SPECIAL_TOKEN`.

 Please take a look at some of the more complex grammars such as the Java grammars for examples of usage of these lexical specification regions.